antecedent/patchwork/README.md

 ## Further Reading

-For more information, please refer to the online [documentation](http://antecedent.github.com/patchwork/docs).
+For more information, please refer to the online documentation, which can be accessed and navigated using the top menu of [Patchwork's website](http://antecedent.github.com/patchwork/).

 ## Issues